-A good quality leather jacket is an expensive item of clothing that every woman wants to get years of wear out of.
-In order to keep a stylish leather jacket looking great and feeling comfortable, it is imperative to understand how to take proper care of it, no matter what type leather it is.
-Weather conditions, natural body oils and perspiration, and creams, lotions, or makeup, can cause permanent damage to a leather jacket.
-Using a leather protector, storing the jacket correctly, and correct cleaning and conditioning of the leather will all help to ensure the leather jacket remains in optimum condition, and keeps one looking good and feeling comfortable all year round.
+A good-quality leather jacket is an expensive item of apparel out of which everyone wants to get years of wear.
+In order to keep a stylish leather jacket looking great and feeling comfortable, it is imperative to understand how to take proper care of it, no matter which type of leather it is.
+Weather conditions, natural body oils, perspiration, creams, lotions, or makeup can cause permanent damage to a leather jacket.
+Using a leather protector, storing the jacket correctly, and correct cleaning and conditioning of the leather all helps to ensure the leather jacket remains in optimum condition, and keeps one looking good and feeling comfortable all year round.

 Leather jackets and leather care products can be purchased from most department stores, various clothing stores, and even some shoe stores.
-For specialty leather jackets and leather care products, buyers are advised to visit a specialist leather goods store.
-Alternatively, buyers can choose to search online for their desired leather products. eBay has a wide selection of products for sale, from sellers all over the world.
+For specialty leather jackets and leather care products that usually come in the form of a cream, spray, or polish, buyers are advised to visit a specialist leather goods store.
+Alternatively, buyers can choose to search online for their desired leather products. eBay has a wide selection of products for sale from sellers all over the world.

 Identify the Type of Leather

-Before doing anything with a new leather jacket, new owners should carefully remove all purchase tags and immediately read the manufacturer’s wash care label.
-Any good quality leather jacket will feature label directions explaining how to care for the leather jacket properly.
+Before doing anything with a new leather jacket, new owners should carefully remove all purchase tags and immediately read the manufacturer's wash care label.
+Any good-quality leather jacket features label directions explaining how to care for the leather jacket properly.
 This care label is usually located on the inside lining of the jacket at the bottom of one of the side seams.

-This care label will tell the owner exactly what type of leather the jacket is made from, as well as what type of finish it is.
+This care label tells the owner exactly which type of leather the jacket is made from, as well as which type of finish it is.
 There are several different types and finishes of leather, and each requires different care methods.
-The following table provides a list of the various finishes of leather available, and a description of each.
+The following table provides a list of the various finishes of leather available and a description of each.